Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 • Key features: 24/7/365 live answering, bilingual English/Spanish, HIPAA compliant, HITRUST CSF r2 certified, 100% employee-owned (ESOP), customizable scripts, mobile app, 7-day free trial.

 • Drawback: The Pay-as-You-Go plan includes zero minutes in the base price.
 A Reno plumbing company handling 200 minutes monthly pays $323 ($49 + $274 in per-minute charges).
-The Business plan at $179 for 125 minutes is a better fit for moderate volume, but the effective rate is still $1.43/min.
 Some reviews mention inconsistent quality during overnight hours, which is a significant concern in a state where the Strip operates 24/7 and mining generates calls at 3am.
-MAP's operator summaries vary in detail depending on who takes the call.
-For a convention services company needing exact AV specifications, seating arrangements, and timeline details from a planner calling at 10pm, the summary format may not capture the precision needed to execute a six-figure event.

 Here's what each service costs for a Nevada business handling approximately 200 minutes of calls per month.